CivilTalk Learning Framework

 Definition - Experiential Learning

-It’s a Process that Clarion AI Leverages
+It’s a Process that Clarion CI Leverages

 Experiential learning is a process through which individuals develop knowledge, skills, and values from direct experiences rather than simply hearing or reading about them.
 It's the difference between being told how to ride a bike and actually getting on one, feeling the balance shift, making adjustments, and developing muscle memory through practice.
 In the context of professional development and communication skills, experiential learning means actively engaging in real or simulated scenarios, reflecting on those experiences, and applying insights to future situations.